How to respond to guest reviews or

 “Sorry, we did not meet your expectations”

-One of the standard hotel comments on booking platforms
+One of the standard hotel comments

 in response to a critical guests review …